Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 22 April 2025 13.37.22 UTC
+- WIB: Selasa, 22 April 2025 14.26.34 UTC
-- WITA: Selasa, 22 April 2025 14.37.22 UTC
+- WITA: Selasa, 22 April 2025 15.26.34 UTC
-- WIT: Selasa, 22 April 2025 15.37.22 UTC
+- WIT: Selasa, 22 April 2025 16.26.34 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: motivational
+Kategori: inspirational